 For an herbal sleep aid you can cozy up with, make or purchase a sleep pillow.
 A combination of hops, lavender and chamomile in a muslin bag will help lull you to sleep.
 Keep it within breathing distance of your pillow.

-Brainwave entrainment audios are another option, especially if you want to calm your mind.
+Brainwave entrainment audios are another option to help you sleep, especially if you want to calm your mind.
 By guiding your brainwaves into slower alpha, theta and delta patterns, you will be lulled to sleep.

 Good sleep is a pillar of healthy living.
 Fortunately, with the help of natural sleep aids, a good night rest is within your reach.
 Natural remedies for insomnia, along with good sleep habits, should have you snoozing away before you know it.